 Séan Richardson is a PhD student at Nottingham Trent University, funded by the Vice Chancellor’s Researcher Development Scheme and supervised by Professor Andrew Thacker and Dr Catherine Clay.

-Primarily, his research is interested in exploring the relationship between modernism, sexuality, space and place as part of a thesis titled ‘Unorthodox Orientations: The Queer Geographies of Modernism 1913 – 1939’.
+His research explores the relationship between modernity, sexuality, space and place as part of a thesis titled ‘A Queer Orientations: The Sexual Geographies of Modernism 1913 – 1939’.
 Focusing on E.M.
 Forster, Christopher Isherwood, H.D. and Katharine Burdekin, this research sits at the intersection of literary geography and the history of sexuality within the field of modernist criticism.
 Further to this, Séan has led on multiple digital humanities projects that seek to expand the remit of modernist studies.
 In particular, he is invested in exploring the potential of audiovisual learning within the humanities.
 More broadly, Séan is interested in modernism, feminism, queer theory, space and place, biography studies, heritage, fantasy and science fiction, especially within the early 20th century.